 Management measures and evaluates our operating segments based on segment net sales and operating income.
 Management excludes corporate expenses from segment operating income.
-In addition, certain amounts that management considers to be non-recurring or non-operational are excluded from segment operating income because management evaluates the operating results of the segments excluding such items.
-These items may include, but are not limited to, intangible asset amortization, net restructuring and related charges, non-restructuring impairment charges, separation costs and changes related to the opioid-related litigation settlement.
-Although these amounts are excluded from segment operating income, as applicable, they are included in reported consolidated operating (loss) income and in the reconciliations presented below.
+In addition, certain amounts that management considers to be non-recurring or non-operational are excluded from segment net sales and operating income because management and the chief operating decision maker evaluate the operating results of the segments excluding such items.
+These items may include, but are not limited to, intangible asset amortization, net restructuring and related charges, non-restructuring impairment charges, separation costs, R&D upfront payments, changes related to the Opioid-Related Litigation Settlement and the Acthar Gel Medicaid Retrospective Rebate incurred as a result of the Medicaid lawsuit.
+Although these amounts are excluded from segment net sales and operating income, as applicable, they are included in reported consolidated net sales and operating loss and are reflected in the following reconciliations presented below.
 Selected information by business segment is as follows:

-Three Months Ended March 27, 2020 Compared with Three Months Ended March 29, 2019
+Three Months Ended June 26, 2020 Compared with Three Months Ended June 28, 2019